Channel Estimation for Flexible Intelligent Metasurfaces: From Model-Based Approaches to Neural Operators: Learning-Based Channel Estimation with Fourier Neural Operator for FIM Systems

-As illustrated in Section IV-A, the proposed H-FNO $\mathcal{G}_{\Theta}$ can be interpreted as a learned approximation to the MAP estimator for the FIM channel estimation problem, where the underlying prior imposed by the H-FNO architecture aligns with the inherent spectral properties of the physical channel model.
-The kernel integration in the Fourier domain Eqs. \eqref{vg_1}-\eqref{vg_3} of the H-FNO is mathematically equivalent to placing a Gaussian process (GP) prior on the channel function space.
 For the data fidelity term of MAP, i.e., the first term in Eq. \eqref{MAP}, the H-FNO is trained end-to-end by minimizing the MSE loss in Eq. \eqref{Loss}, which is a direct data-driven approximation of the data fidelity term.
-For the second regularization term in Eq. \eqref{MAP} that penalizes high-frequency channel content, the H-FNO implements this regularization structurally.
-The truncation of Fourier modes beyond $\kappa_{\text{max}}$ is a hard constraint, effectively setting the prior probability of very high-frequency functions to zero.
-Within the preserved modes, the learnable transformation $\mathbf{R}_{\varphi}$ can be interpreted as learning the inherent structure of the channel function space.
+For the second regularization term in Eq. \eqref{MAP} that penalizes high-frequency channel content, the H-FNO implements this regularization structurally. {Its architectural truncation of Fourier modes beyond $\kappa_{\text{max}}$ is not merely a soft penalty but a hard constraint.
+This is structurally equivalent to imposing a MAP prior $p(\bar{\mathbf{h}})$, where the probability of any function containing these higher frequencies is explicitly zero.
+Consequently, the network is architecturally incapable of representing non-band-limited functions, forcing the training process to find a solution entirely within a physically-motivated function space that adheres to this strong spectral bias.} Within the preserved modes, the learnable transformation $\mathbf{R}_{\varphi}$ can be interpreted as learning the inherent structure of the channel function space.

 \textbf{Remark 4:} In the popular deep learning-enabled channel estimators, the deep neural network does not require an explicit prior, which implicitly imposes a learned structural prior on the function space of possible channels as a generic function approximator.
-However, the proposed H-FNO is not a closed box but a principled and data-driven method for finding a powerful approximation $\mathcal{G}_{\Theta}$, to the true MAP estimator.
-Its architecture is explicitly designed to efficiently search within a function space constrained by a physically-motivated GP prior.
-This theoretical synergy between the inductive biases of the proposed H-FNO and the physical characteristics of FIM provides a rigorous justification for its application.
+However, the proposed H-FNO is not a closed box but a principled and data-driven method for finding a powerful approximation $\mathcal{G}_{\Theta}$, to the true MAP estimator. {The FNO architecture is explicitly designed to search within a function space constrained by a physically-motivated spectral bias, which is structurally enforced by truncating high-frequency components in the Fourier domain.} This theoretical synergy between the inductive biases of the proposed H-FNO and the physical characteristics of FIM provides a rigorous justification for its application.